fleek-platform/website/src/content/docs/SDK/index.md

 The Fleek.co's [SDK](https://www.npmjs.com/package/@fleekhq/sdk) and [Storage](https://www.npmjs.com/package/@fleekhq/fleek-storage-js) features are part of Fleek Platform SDK, which brings enhanced performance, new features, and broader support for all your development needs.

-Learn how to migrate to Fleek Platform by following the instructions below.

 Learn how to migrate to Fleek Platform with these steps or consult our [SDK docs](/docs/sdk) for a deep dive.

 ### Fleek Storage JS